aorczyk/lego-pf-transmitter/README.md

 - all PF commands implemented
 - the ability to control multiple devices at the same time
 - the ability to quick change the state of the channel output
+- the ability to play commands recorded by PF Receiver extension

 ### Warning!
 **Lighting the diode and the IR receiver with sunlight or from an ordinary light bulb may interfere with the signal reception.**